pierreburel/sass-grid/README.md

 ### SCSS
     @import "grid";

-    $grid-name: "column"; // We prefer .column instead of .grid ...
     $grid-wrapper-name: "columns"; // ... and .columns instead of .grid-wrapper
+    $grid-unit-name: "column"; // We prefer .column instead of .grid ...
     $grid-number: 2; // We only full and half grids on mobile
     $grid-oldie: true; // We need IE7 compatibility